DnAGreenberg/bjitcask/README.md

 Startup options, such as merging parameters and file size limits, are currently ignored.

+Use proper logging to communicate information about the status of merging.

 ## License

 Copyright © 2013 Aysylu and David Greenberg